Abrar Hassan: Early life and career

-Abrar Hassan is an is aerospace engineer with over 12 years of experience in the automobile industry.
+Abrar Hassan is a mechanical engineer with over 12 years of experience in the automobile industry.

 He moved to Germany in 2008 for further studies after obtaining a bachelor’s degree in aerospace engineering from Institute of Space Technology in Islamabad, Pakistan.
 He completed his Master's in computational mechanics and worked in the automotive sector in Frankfurt.
 It was during this time that his interest in travel grew.

 In 2019, he decided to leave his job and fully commit to vlogging from Germany to Pakistan and started career in travelling.
 He learned motorcycle riding and commenced his motorcycle travels in 2020.

 Travels and adventures

 Abrar has traveled to over 90 countries, with motorcycle journeys in at least 24 of them.
 His travel journey started in 2020 when he travelled from Germany to Pakistan on his motorbike and he gained popularity during that time.
 He values connecting with locals, sharing stories, meals, and experiences.